 Choose your trip

 HIGH SCHOOL, YOUTH AND UNIVERSITY, ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length trip with costs varying in price and based on the number of participants project and location.
-Costs include in-country food, ground transportation and accommodation, program costs and a substantial direct donation to Mar a Mar’s El Camino de Costa Rica.
+Costs include in-country food, ground transportation and accommodation, program costs and a substantial direct donation to the project with partner Mar a Mar’s El Camino de Costa Rica.
 It does not include airfare.
-However, the entire cost paid through DWC is 100% tax deductible, including airfare.
+However, the entire cost paid through DWC is 100% eligible for a charitable tax receipt, including airfare.

 All volunteers can fundraise for their trip and DWC will issue individual charitable receipts for any donations over $20.